rizitis/captain-slack/README.md

 ### Usage:

+If you install Captain-Slack the first thing you must do is create data-base for packages and libraries:<p>

 **create db**

 1. `cptn make-db -a` (as root) Will create a full database of all installed packages and libraries (need some time...)